Keep it clear – dealing with blocked drains

 Each year we spend over to £200,000 unblocking drains.
 Whilst most cases are out of our customers’ control, improper disposal of waste products in particular, wipes and nappies, as well as fats, oil and grease are the most common causes of the drainage problems we deal with.

-As well as being a frustration for the Trust and costing alot of money, improper disposal of waste products can clog up sinks, drains and sewers to the point that they increase the risk of flooding in the local area, while streams and rivers can often end up polluted due to oily cooking waste entering rainwater pipes and gullies.
+Improper disposal of waste products can clog up sinks, drains and sewers to the point that they increase the risk of flooding in the local area, while streams and rivers can often end up polluted due to oily cooking waste entering rainwater pipes and gullies.

 How do you dispose of cooking oil and grease?
 Is it safe to put oil down the drain?

 Most people understand that pouring fats, oils and grease down a narrow plughole creates a risk of blockages, but fewer are aware that pouring oil directly into a drain or down the toilet is just as risky.
 Even though these substances flow easily in their hot liquid form, they will solidify when they make contact with the colder water inside the plumbing and sewage system, leading to the development of blockages and ‘fatbergs’.